Skip to main content

 Written by Oliver Cook

 You can use Timesheets to track overtime hours.
-This overtime can be automatically broken down into different categories.
-It is particularly useful for differentiating between rates at which the overtime is paid.
+This automatically breaks down overtime into different categories.
+This is useful for differentiating between the rates at which you pay overtime.

-Only employees with administrator or timesheets administrator access can follow these steps below.
+Only employees with administrator or timesheets administrator access can follow the steps below.

 1. Click your name in the top right, then click Settings.